DanielMFernandes/CCNA_Course_Notes/Course_Notes/NAT_Dynamic_Part2.md

 MORE ABOUT STATIC NAT

-- STATIC NAT involves statically configuring one-to-one mappings of PRIVATE IP ADDRESSES to PUBLIC IP ADDRESSES
+- STATIC NAT involves statically configuring one-to-one mappings of PRIVATE IP adresses to PUBLIC IP adresses
-- When traffic from the INTERNAL HOST is sent to the OUTSIDE NETWORK, the ROUTER will translate the SOURCE ADDRESS
+- When traffic from the INTERNAL HOST is sent to the OUTSIDE NETWORK, the ROUTER will translate the SOURCE adress

 ![image](https://github.com/psaumur/CCNA/assets/106411237/60ba15dd-ee70-4bd9-b9a7-febf3ebbcd10)

-- HOWEVER, this one-to-one mapping also allows EXTERNAL HOSTS to access the INTERNAL HOST via INSIDE GLOBAL ADDRESS
+- HOWEVER, this one-to-one mapping also allows EXTERNAL HOSTS to access the INTERNAL HOST via INSIDE GLOBAL adress

 ![image](https://github.com/psaumur/CCNA/assets/106411237/09de8e06-249c-4185-9d09-ca5fc1435f5a)